 Ralph Bryant Murray was born 4 Oct 1888 in NH, son of Philip & Phoebe Ann (Campbell) Murray.
 His siblings included Clara, Maud G., and Vera Mildred.
 [His mother married a 2nd time and is shown on the Gold Star mother’s plaque as Phoebe Murray Tenney].
 His WWI Registration Form was filled out on Feb 5 1918, stating he lived at 1285 Main St. Berlin NH.
 He was working as a hostler for Berlin Mills Co., he was married, of medium height and weight, with blue eyes and dark brown hair.
 Ralph B. Murray married 20 Sep 1911 at Houlton, Waldo Maine to Ruby Higgins-Flewelling, dau of George F. & Lucy (Brown) Higgins.
 He is buried next to his wife in Old City Cemetery, Berlin NH, where the inscription reads: “Ralph B. Murray | 1887-1918 | A.S.S.C.
 37th Squadron, US Aviation Service.”

 Matthew M/W Ryan born 3 Feb 1883 Prince Edward Island, Canada, son of John Ryan and Bridget Stableton/Stapleton, grandson of Matthew & Mary (McAleer) Ryan.
 Siblings: Margaret, Mary, Susanna, Richard, Alexander, Catherine Agnes, Owen and possibly others.
 He grew up in the Mount Stewart section of Prince Edward Island, Canada, being found there with his parents in 1891.
 By 1917 he was living with his youngest brother, Owen, in Berlin New Hampshire at 28 Main Street.
 His brother Owen later lived at 147 High Street .
 Several newspapers list Matthew as being killed in action on April 6, 1918.
-I have been unable to definitively learn of his military unit.
 A Matthew M.P.
-Ryan “RYAN, Matthew M. Owen V. Ryan, brother, 28 Main Street Berlin NH.”
+Ryan “RYAN, Matthew M. Owen V. Ryan, brother, 28 Main Street Berlin NH” sailed for Europe on 7 Sep 1917 on the ship, Huron.
 His name is listed on both the Berlin Soldiers and Sailors Monument to WWI and the NH State House Roll of Honor.
 He is buried in Calvary Cemetery, Berlin NH, his tombstone stating “Killed in action Verdun France CO H 23 NH INF.”

 Everett Scammon was born 16 August 1896 in Berlin, Coos Co NH, son of Joseph H. & Agnes (Carmichael) Scammon.
 In 1910 he was living on Spring Street in Berlin NH, his father Joseph was a machinist for paper mill.
 Everett had two halfl-siblings Guy T. and William F. During WWI Everett Scammon served in Co.
 G, 106th Infantry, 27th Division.
 He entered that service from New York.
 He died on 27 September 1918, and is buried in the Somme American Cemetery as “Everett Scamman.”
 Newspapers attributed him to Brooklyn, NY.